An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 - Any areas that appear suspicious

 An abdominal wash is performed by injecting a salt solution into the abdominal cavity to collect a fluid sample.
 The tissue and fluid samples are sent to a laboratory for evaluation.
-If immediate information is required, the pathologist may perform a frozen section with a diagnosis available in 20 minutes.
+If immediate information is required, the pathologist may perform a frozen section of one of the tissue samples with a preliminary diagnosis available in 20 minutes.

 The entire affected ovary is usually removed (oophorectomy) during surgical staging if the surgeon believes it might be cancerous.
 The surgeon will also examine the pelvic region, including the bowel and bladder, for signs of cancer invasion.
 If it appears the cancer has spread, the surgeon will remove the suspected cancer tissue (debulking).